pohlm01/master-thesis/4_comparison.typ

 //   - Certificates are short-lived and therefore revocation mechanisms such as @ocsp and @crl are not necessary anymore.

 == Certificate Size <sec:certificate_size>
-The main improvement of @mtc over classical X.509 certificates is the size transmitted between the @ap and @rp during a @tls handshake.
-This section investigates this difference in more detail and analysis the newly required transmissions from the Transparency Service to the @rp.
-On a large scale, every byte saved during a @tls handshake equates in a relevant reduction as the handshakes take place before almost every connection.
-For this analysis, we compare the sizes of pre- and post-quantum ready @tls handshakes using the current Web@pki infrastructure (@tab:x509_size) with the size estimated for @mtc.

 // - A standard certificate chain contains the following signatures
 //   - EE
 //     - 2x SCT